muze-nl/metro-oidc/README.md

 	return await client.get('https://example.solidcommunity.net/movies/')
 }
 ````

+_Note_: If your client has more than 1 possible `redirect_uri`, all will be used to register that client, but the first one will be used for this session.
+So make sure to put the `redirect_uri` you want to use now at `redirect_uris[0]``.

 The OIDC middleware will automatically discover the configuration of the issuer, as well as do a dynamic client registration, if you haven't set a `client_info.client_id`.
 It will then configure the correct OAuth2 settings and handle the request with [metro oauth2](https://github.com/muze-nl/metro-oauth2) middleware.
 It may redirect the browser to let the user login with the OIDC issuer.
 You can skip the automatic configuration step, if you provide the `openid_configuration` parameter set yourself.
 If you don't, the oidcmw middleware will only run the discovery process once, and store the information in localStorage.
 The same with the client_info and dynamic registration.